DanteHealy/reader-to-leader/README.md

 -	As a user I want to ensure that when I delete a book review I am asked for confirmation before confirming final delete.
 Site Owner / Site Administrator
 -	As a site owner I want the user to be able to log out of their account.
--	As a site owner I want an admin account to administer the site content and
+-	As a site owner I want an admin account to control the site content by;
+        1. Adding links where users can purchase the books (affiliate links possible, but I have not used affiliate links as this is for demonstration purposes only)
+        2. Delete book reviews if they have content which violates the terms and conditions of the site.
 -	As a site administrator I want to be able to add, edit and delete the genre topics associated with the book reviews.
 -	As a site owner, I want the site administrator to be able to apply links to reviews through which visitors can purchase the books relating to reviews they liked (potentially monetising through the use of affiliate links).
 Please note: That the affiliate links are for demonstration purposes only to demonstrate how the site could be potentially be funded and are not actual affiliate links.